PrairieLearn/PrairieLearn/docs/python-grader/index.md

 Inside the test case implementation, the student answer variables and reference answer variables can be accessed as children of the tuples `self.st` and `self.ref`, respectively.
 There are various helper functions to check correctness of different types of variables, these are defined in `code_feedback.py`.
 These are taken from the RELATE grader, so this may be familiar to those with prior experience with RELATE.

-At the end of the test case, set the correctness of the answer using `feedback.set_points()`.
+At the end of the test case, set the correctness of the answer using `feedback.set_percent()`.
 This function takes a floating point number between 0 and 1 (inclusive), with 0 being completely *in*correct and 1 being completely correct.
 By default, if no points are given the test case will be marked incorrect.

 The overall structure of a test case should look something like: